mmlab-aueb/snds/testbed/README.md

 The ``SNDS_service.py`` listens to the ``snds/1`` 1 being the ``<id>`` and the ``snds/1/<rid>``.
 The ``<rid>`` is a random ID generated when the program is run.

-### Run consumer

-You can run the scripts together or individually:
+Then, in the consumer machine run the consumer scripts together or individually:

 ```cmd
 //together